troglobit/inadyn/README.md

 Some of these services are free of charge for non-commercial use, others take a small fee, but also provide more domains to choose from.

-Inadyn v1.99.8 and later support HTTPS (v1.99.11 and later also support SNI), for DDNS providers that support this (you must check this yourself).
-Tested are DynDNS, FreeDNS, nsupdate.info, and Loopia.
+Inadyn v1.99.8 and later support HTTPS (and SNI), for DDNS providers that support this (must check this yourself).
+Tested so far are DynDNS, FreeDNS, nsupdate.info, and Loopia.

-Using HTTPS is recommended since it protects your credentials from being snooped and further reduces the risk of someone hijacking your account.
+HTTPS is recommended since it protects your credentials from being snooped and reduces the risk of someone hijacking your account.

-Note: No HTTPS certificate validation is currently done, patches welcome!
+**Note:** No HTTPS certificate validation is currently done, patches welcome!

 Example Configuration
 ---------------------

 Inadyn supports updating several DDNS servers, several accounts even on different DDNS providers.
-The following example config file illustrates how it can be used.
-Originally contributed by [Christian Eyrich][].
+The following example shows how this can be used.

-Example `/etc/inadyn.conf` using *new Inadyn v2.0 file format*:
+`[/etc/inadyn.conf]`

     # Inadyn v2.0 Configuration file format
     period          = 300